How HOODZ Franchise Owners Met 2020’s Challenges & Created Opportunities

 “I keep saying I’m hellbent on not having a down year because we never have up to now,” Sequete says.
 He reports that after a rough April and May, bookings began to pick up and by midsummer he was back on plan to end 2020 in the black.
 In fact, he adds, while existing customers have been slow to get back on a cleaning schedule, he has picked up a lot of new business because a lot of his competition has gone away or has not performed well for clients.
 He also credits a strong focus on institutional customers, such as nursing homes and assisted living centers, for keeping his crews busy even during the lean months early in the pandemic.

-“That kind of forward thinking, whether it’s getting out in front of the competition or making sure their teams have all they need to work under difficult circumstances, is the hallmark of a HOODZ franchise owner,” says Keith Turner, President of HOODZ International.
+“That kind of forward thinking, whether it’s getting out in front of the competition or making sure their teams have all they need to work under difficult circumstances, is the hallmark of a HOODZ franchise owner,” says Nathan Willard, President of HOODZ International.

 Owning a successful restaurant hood cleaning business doesn’t have to break the bank.
 HOODZ is one of the most affordable franchise opportunities in the booming $838 billion restaurant industry.
 The total investment to begin operations for a new HOODZ franchise ranges from $62,561 to $179,840.
 We also have third-party relationships to help you finance any additional business needs.
 We also proudly offer veterans who are interested in joining our franchise family a discount.